 It is always recommended that anybody who is going to be accessing social care should seek independent financial advice so they can get the most out of their assets and savings.

-If you are not eligible for financial help, you wish to fund your support yourself, which means you can choose any care home that meets your budget.
+If you are not eligible for financial help, and you wish to fund your support yourself, you can choose any care home that meets your budget.

 Finding a care home